 Q & A

 My TFA experience was very humbling.
 It made me realize that it was okay to seek out help or leverage the resources and guidance around me.
 Knowing that there are always people willing to help, as long as you're humble enough to ask, was an important lesson in life.

 You may not think there are a lot of directly transferable skills from teaching to a corporate job at Google, but there really are.
 There’s time management, a lot of planning and leadership—all those skills you learn as a teacher come into play.

-My experience with TFA gave me opportunities at Google that I might otherwise not have had.
-It gave me a leg up for the position I’m in now and was instrumental in building my confidence to take on new challenges.
+My experience with TFA gave me opportunities at Google and beyond that I might otherwise not have had.
+It also gave me a leg up for the position I’m in now and was instrumental in building my confidence to take on new challenges.